 - Do your users need access to their shift plans in the app?

-- Do they rely on the accessibility of contact information on-the-go?
+- Do they rely on the accessibility of contact information on the go?

 - Or the ability to receive quick feedback from coworkers on Chat?

 Another tip for tailoring your mobile menu is to remove access to desktop applications.
-For example, removing links to programs that are not supported on mobile devices or tasks and documents that are difficult to access on a mobile device brings a whole new ease to navigation.
+For example, removing links to programs not supported on mobile devices or tasks and documents that are difficult to access on a mobile device brings a whole new ease to navigation.

 Navigational Shortcuts